The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and Cross-modal Divergence: Experimental Details

 This experiment provides a controlled empirical validation of the \emph{multimodal} mechanism developed in \Cref{sec:multimodal}, grounded in the well-documented \emph{modality gap} phenomenon observed in CLIP-style training \citep{liang2022mind}.
 Our theory explains this gap as an objective-induced geometric necessity: although symmetric multimodal InfoNCE admits a stable large-batch deterministic limit, its intrinsic landscape is inherently \emph{cross-coupled}, with equilibrium determined by the interplay of two directional alignment fields.
 When the two modalities exhibit heterogeneous conditional laws—arising from noise, distinct semantic density, or mismatched semantic structure—these fields generically fail to share a common potential, yielding a persistent negative symmetric divergence.
 We test this mechanism in a controlled setting by showing that exact marginal matching is a \emph{knife-edge} condition: even mild, structured misalignment introduces a structural wedge that forces the population-level marginals apart.

-\paragraph{Latent variables and paired observations.} We generate paired observations from a shared latent angle $\theta\in(-\pi,\pi]$.
-To strictly rule out the trivial solution where marginals are uniform (and thus trivially match regardless of noise), we sample $\theta$ from a \emph{non-uniform} (multi-peaked) mixture of von Mises--Fisher distributions:
+\paragraph{Latent variables and paired observations.} We generate paired observations $(\mathbf{x}_1, \mathbf{x}_2)$ representing two modalities that stem from a shared latent angle $\alpha \in (-\pi, \pi]$.
+To strictly rule out the trivial solution where marginals are uniform (and thus trivially match regardless of noise), we sample the shared latent $\alpha$ from a \emph{non-uniform}, multi-peaked mixture of von Mises--Fisher distributions: